 Gambling addiction, also known as compulsive gambling, is characterized by an uncontrollable desire to engage in gambling and can destroy one’s life.
+Approximately 2.4% of adults in America meet the criteria for gambling disorder.
 Individuals may spend excessive amounts of time and money on gambling and are consumed by thoughts and images related to gambling.
 Lying, manipulation, stealing, and avoidance are common behaviors in those with a gambling addiction.

 Gambling Addiction Causes

-Struggling with a gambling addiction can often feel overwhelming and treatment may seem impossible.
+Struggling with compulsive gambling can feel overwhelming and treatment may seem impossible.
 However, Dr. Mazzei believes that recovery is possible with the appropriate treatment.
 Gambling addiction is a complex disorder resulting from an interaction between an individual’s mind and body, as well as environmental influences.
 Individuals may have a genetic predisposition for impulsivity and reward-seeking, which can precipitate gambling addiction.
-Additionally, gambling addiction is often considered a brain disease.
+Additionally, gambling addiction is considered a brain disease.
 Disruption to normal brain physiology related to motivation, learning, and behavior can significantly impact a person with gambling problems.
 In essence, individuals use gambling to change their brain chemistry.

-Lastly, our social environment and especially conflict within our personal relationships have significant influence over our lives, and gambling may offer a way to cope with problems associated with both.
+Lastly, our social environment and especially conflict within our personal relationships have a significant influence over our lives, and gambling may offer a way to cope with problems associated with both.
 Understanding and identifying the triggers of gambling addiction are an important part of treatment.
 Other mental health issues, such as anxiety and depression commonly co-occur with gambling addiction and must be addressed to successfully treat gambling addiction.
 Taking a comprehensive approach to address all aspects of this disease will offer you the best chance for treatment success.

 Gambling Addiction Treatment

-Dr. Mazzei will work collaboratively with you to develop a customized treatment plan and to implement effective strategies to help you recover from compulsive gambling.
+Dr. Mazzei will work collaboratively with you to develop a customized treatment plan and implement effective strategies to help you recover from compulsive gambling.
 She will also incorporate lifestyle guidance, so you not only overcome your gambling addiction but can also go on to lead a healthy life.
 Working together, Dr. Mazzei and you will develop personalized strategies for ending your gambling addiction and identify the solutions you need for a better life.